OnecodexGitHubAdmin/sanity-template-angular-tailwindcss-website/README.md

 # sanity-template-angular-tailwindcss-website

 _Angular template for websites, blogs or web shops.
-Built with sanity, angular, scully.io, nrwl._
+Built with angular, netlify, nrwl, sanity, scully.io, tailwindcss._

 This template repo is used to easily create a website, blog or webshop through a web interface.
 You can also deploy and configure it through this interface.
 You can test it by [creating this project](https://www.sanity.io/create/?template=OneCodexGithubAdmin/sanity-template-angular-tailwindcss-website).